Dennis DeYoung: 1999: Departure from Styx

 DeYoung and his bandmates celebrated the success of 1996's "Return to Paradise" tour, and 1997's "Grand Illusion" tour.
 In 1998 the band began work on a new album, Brave New World.
 In January 1998, DeYoung's physical health took a turn for the worse; DeYoung said he was afflicted with a severe case of the flu, and the extremely high fever damaged his eyes resulting in severe sensitivity to light which caused him heavy fatigue.
-James Young and Tommy Shaw of Styx suggested booking a tour in support of the Brave New World album.
+James Young and Tommy Shaw suggested booking a tour in support of the Brave New World album.
 DeYoung asked for six months to recover; Shaw and Young instead replaced him with Canadian rocker Lawrence Gowan in 1999 and went on tour without DeYoung.

 After this band toured for a year and a half under the name Styx, but without any compensation to DeYoung for usage of the name, DeYoung sued his former bandmates, seeking the rights to use the group's name in support of his solo career.
 The suit was settled in 2001, with the group being allowed to keep the name Styx and DeYoung able to use the name in descriptive phrases such as "the music of Styx" or "formerly of Styx" (but not "the voice of Styx").
 DeYoung has said that the manner in which Shaw and Young vilified him on VH1's Behind the Music triggered the lawsuit.

 Styx has consistently maintained that any chance of a reunion with DeYoung is unlikely.
-When asked about any possible reunions with DeYoung, James (JY) Young of Styx commented on an edition of VH1's Behind the Music television series, "Maybe when they are playing hockey on the river Styx.
+When asked about any possible reunions with DeYoung, James Young commented on an edition of VH1's Behind the Music television series, "Maybe when they are playing hockey on the river Styx.
 And maybe not even then."
 Young also addressed the reunion issue on an episode of VH1's Feuds 2000, noting the possibility of a reunion would only happen "[as] the Eagles said, 'when Hell freezes over'."
-Bassist Chuck Panozzo, no longer actively touring with Styx due to health problems associated with his HIV-positive status, offered a more hopeful tone to a writer doing a story on the band for tampabay.com; while reflecting on the effect the loss of his fraternal twin brother, John had on the band, Panozzo noted, "Before any more of us die, I would hope that it could happen.
+Bassist Chuck Panozzo, no longer actively touring with Styx due to health problems associated with his HIV-positive status, offered a more hopeful tone to a writer doing a story on the band for tampabay.com; while reflecting on the effect the loss of his fraternal twin brother John had on the band, Panozzo noted, "Before any more of us die, I would hope that it could happen.
 Every year that it doesn't happen is another year that goes by.
 And if you wait too long, who will care?"
 However, in a 2011 interview with Rolling Stone, Tommy Shaw indicated that he didn't think a reunion was realistic, noting, "We're crazy, but we're not insane."